Troponin: Skeletal muscle

+COVID-19

-In 2020, it was found that patients with severe COVID-19 had higher troponin I levels compared to those with milder disease.
+In 2020, it was found that patients with severe COVID-19 had higher cardiac troponin I levels compared to those with milder disease.

 Prognostic use

-Elevated troponin levels are prognostically important in many of the conditions in which they are used for diagnosis.
+Elevated cardiac troponin levels are prognostically important in many of the conditions in which they are used for diagnosis.

-In a community-based cohort study indicating the importance of silent cardiac damage, troponin I has been shown to predict mortality and first coronary heart disease event in men free from cardiovascular disease at baseline.
+In a community-based cohort study indicating the importance of silent cardiac damage, cardiac troponin I has been shown to predict mortality and first coronary heart disease event in men free from cardiovascular disease at baseline.
 In people with stroke, elevated blood troponin levels are not a useful marker to detect the condition.